-This course introduces students to Operations Production Management, the science and art of ensuring that goods and services are created and delivered to the customer in the most effecient and effective cost while incorporating valued added activites, total-cost analysis, customer service, quality, profitability and multiple other factors into the practices and procedures.
-Today?s supply chain and manufacturing sectors must have an solid understanding of people, processes, technology and the creation of value into today?s goods and services.
+Introductory Operations Production Management course, the science and art of ensuring goods and services are created and delivered to the customer at the most efficient and effective cost, incorporating valued added activities, total-cost analysis, customer service, quality, profitability and multiple other factors into practices and procedures.
+Course provides the understanding of people, processes, technology and creation of value into today's supply chain's goods and services.